Document Scanning & Capture?

 This leads to the Concept of Importing Electronic Documents into your system.

 Remember that the power of a document management system is the ability to tie all your documents together.
 In addition to the file cabinets of paper documents, you have large numbers of important electronic documents.
 These electronic documents are just as important as the paper files, maybe even more important in many instances.

-There are multiple ways in docEdge DMS to capture documents into repository apart from capture directing from scanner.
+There are multiple ways in docEdge DMS to source and capture documents into repository apart from capture directly from a scanner.

 - Direct upload Scanned Document

 - Window Outlook